 The G.J.
-Cooper Scholarship Award, valued at approximately $15,000, is granted each year to support a member of the Ottawa Jewish Community who is between the ages of 18 and 30, who has displayed leadership qualities, academic excellence and has an interest in the Jewish Community.
+Cooper Scholarship Award, valued at approximately $16,000, is granted each year to support a member of the Ottawa Jewish Community who is between the ages of 18 and 30, who has displayed leadership qualities, and academic excellence and who has an interest in the Jewish Community.
 The award must be used for formal education or apprenticeship in the artistic, literary or social sciences.

-To apply for the scholarship award, please first review our guidelines to ensure that you are eligible and then proceed to our online application form.
+To apply for the scholarship award, please review our guidelines to ensure you are eligible and proceed to our online application form.
 Applicants will be notified in writing of the outcome of the nomination process once a winning candidate has been chosen.

 For information, please contact the Ottawa Jewish Community Foundation at firstname.lastname@example.org or 613-798-4696, ext.
 252.